enactjs/cli/docs/index.md

 ---
-title: enact-dev
+title: enact-dev Command Line Tool
 ---

-The enact-dev package includes the following documentation:
+The enact-dev package provides a command-line tool for creating and building Enact applications.
+The following sections describe its installation and use:

 * [Installation](./installation.md)
 * [Starting a New App](./starting-a-new-app.md)